 HR is becoming increasingly inseparable from technology, as more companies invest in software developed specifically for this function* to support data analysis and improve employee engagement.
-The technology industry has responded to this demand and HR software is now a $15 billion market**.
+The technology industry has responded to this demand and HR automation software is now a $15 billion market**.

 Here, Simon Fowler, Managing Director at Advanced (Specialist Solutions Division) outlines seven technology trends for the future of HR systems.